-ome to street-food havens Borough Market, Bermondsey Street and Flat Iron Square, and with big-name eateries around every corner, those looking for a great restaurant in London Bridge will always be spoilt for choice.
+Home to street-food havens Borough Market, Bermondsey Street and Flat Iron Square, and with big-name eateries around every corner, those looking for a great restaurant in London Bridge will always be spoilt for choice.
 Looking to skip the tourist traps and settle down for something more substantial?
 From sky-high fine dining to South African staples, read on for our guide to the best restaurants in London Bridge.

 Oblix at The Shard

 A la carte menus comprise a range of gastronomic favourites, while the chef’s tasting menu offers guests the opportunity to share a selection of 10 popular dishes.
-Expect lobster and crab linguini, burrata with olives and datterini tomatoes, and the signature Oblix pepper steak, all prepared in the restaurant’s expansive open kitchen.
-And once the plates have been cleared and the bill taken care of, head across the floor to Oblix East for after-dinner tipples in a laid-back atmosphere with spectacular views to the east over Tower Bridge.
+Expect lobster and crab spaghetti, burrata with olives and datterini tomatoes, and the signature Oblix pepper steak, all prepared in the restaurant’s expansive open kitchen.
+Once the plates have been cleared and the bill taken care of, head across the floor to Oblix East for after-dinner tipples in a laid-back atmosphere with spectacular views over Tower Bridge.

-31 St. Thomas Street, SE1 9RY, oblixrestaurant.com
+31 St Thomas Street, SE1 9RY, visit oblixrestaurant.com

 Serving up seasonal seafood, the original Wright Brothers outpost sits tucked away on Stoney Street in the shadow of Borough Market.
 The atmosphere is informal and intimate, with guests invited to perch around a long oyster bar and watch as chefs skilfully whip up simple yet delicious dishes in the venue’s open kitchen.
-Expect tried and true classics such as fruits de mer, moules marinière and the famous Wright Brothers fish pie, as well as a daily changing menu of specials sourced directly from Brixham Market, Devon.
-Not to be missed is the restaurant’s legendary happy hour, with oysters on offer for just £1 a pop, and the Devon half shell scallops, oven-baked with breadcrumbs and garlic butter.
+Expect tried and true classics such as fruits de mer, moules marinière and the famous Wright Brothers fish pie, as well as a daily-changing menu of specials sourced directly from Brixham Market, Devon.
+Not to be missed is the restaurant’s legendary happy hour, with oysters on offer for just £1 a pop, and the Devon half-shell scallops, oven-baked with breadcrumbs and garlic butter.

-11 Stoney Street, SE1 9AD, thewrightbrothers.co.uk
+11 Stoney Street, SE1 9AD, visit thewrightbrothers.co.uk

-TĪNG, Shangri-La The Shard
+Tīng, Shangri-La The Shard

-31 St Thomas Street, SE1 9QU, ting-shangri-la.com
+31 St Thomas Street, SE1 9QU, visit ting-shangri-la.com

 Bar Douro — which takes its name from the Portuguese Douro Valley — was opened by restaurateur Max Graham in 2016 with the aim of bringing the vibrant spirit of Portugal to London through well-cooked, honest food, quality wines and cultural celebration.
 Nestled beneath a railway arch within Flat Iron Square, complete with intimate counter seating and authentic Portuguese tiles, the restaurant draws inspiration from the traditional cervejarias and tascas of Lisbon and Porto.

-85B Southwark Bridge Road, SE1 0NQ, bardouro.co.uk
+85B Southwark Bridge Road, SE1 0NQ, visit bardouro.co.uk

-6 Southwark St, London, SE1 1TQ, padella.co
+6 Southwark Street, SE1 1TQ, visit padella.co

-4 Hays Lane, SE1 2HB, vivatbacchus.co.uk
+4 Hays Lane, SE1 2HB, visit vivatbacchus.co.uk